onsip/sipjs.com/content/api/0.7.0/session.md

 The terminated event is a catch-all event of sorts.
 Whether the Session has been explicitly rejected, failed due to technical issues, or ended with a BYE request, a `terminated` event will always be fired.

 Please note:  The `terminated` event in 0.6.x versions does not always behave as you would expect.
 This was fixed in 0.7.0, so be careful when migrating.

+Note:  In 0.7.0, the message and cause arguments are emitted as parameters on a single object.
+0.7.1 and beyond will unwrap the arguments into the signature used here.

 #### `on('terminated', function(message, cause) {})`